AdelaideB9/ctfc-constitution/README.md

 Events hosted by the Team may be done in conjunction with the Club, For example, practice CTFs that may be held on university grounds.

 ## Additional Definitions

-- 'The Union' means YouX
+-  References to 'The Union' refer to YouX
 - 'Committee Member' means a Member who holds a position on the Committee
 - 'General Meeting' means a general meeting of all Members of the Club convened in accordance with this Constitution
 - 'AGM' means the Annual General Meeting